reynaldysaputra/covid-app/README.md

 ## `COVID APPA : What project is this?`

-The goal of the Hulu Movie project is to create and provide paid videos/movies that can be used for streaming, this project is basically just an exercise for myself in order to improve my skills using TailwindCSS.

 The purpose of the Covid App project is to share the latest information about covid-19 throughout Indonesia.

 In this project you can see some areas affected by covid-19, here you can see the death rate, recovered, and also treated.